 Chau Khuong.
 Mr. Khuong joined the Board of Directors of Pieris effective upon the closing of the Acquisition and has served on the supervisory board of Pieris Operating since May 2014.
 Mr. Khuong has worked at OrbiMed Advisors LLC since 2003 and is currently a Private Equity Partner.
 Mr. Khuong gained experience in start-up operations and business development at Veritas Medicine, Inc. and in basic science research at the Yale School of Medicine and at Massachusetts General Hospital.
-He currently serves as a director of several public and private companies, including Aerpio Therapeutics, Inc., Inspire Medical Systems, Otonomy, Inc. (NASDAQ: OTIC) and Cerapedics LLC.
-Mr. Khuong holds a B.S. in molecular, cellular and developmental biology with concentration in biotechnology and an MPH with concentration in infectious diseases, both from Yale University.
+He currently serves as a director of several public and private companies, including Aerpio Therapeutics, Inc., Inspire Medical Systems, Nabriva Therapeutics, AG Otonomy, Inc. (NASDAQ: OTIC), Rempex Pharmaceuticals and Cerapedics Inc. Mr. Khuong holds a B.S. in molecular, cellular and developmental biology with concentration in biotechnology and an MPH with concentration in infectious diseases, both from Yale University.
 We believe that Mr. Khuong adds value to our Board of Directors due to his experience as an investor, particularly with respect to healthcare companies, and his broad life sciences industry knowledge.
 He also has extensive experience overseeing the operations and research and development of biotechnology companies.

 Christina Takke, Ph.D.
 Dr. Takke joined the Board of Directors of Pieris effective upon the closing of the Acquisition and has served on the supervisory board of Pieris Operating since 2005.
 Dr. Takke is currently a Partner at Forbion Capital Partners in the Netherlands, where she has served in such capacity since 2010, and previously worked as a Partner at ABN AMRO Capital Life Sciences from September 2000 to January 2007.
 At Forbion, Dr. Takke is responsible for scouting and the analysis of new investment opportunities as well as general deal execution, in particular the financing of several Forbion portfolio companies including arGEN-X. Prior to that time, Dr. Takke served as a consultant at Bio-Gen-Tec-NRW, a regional development organization for the biotechnology industry.
-Dr. Takke currently serves on the supervisory board of arGEN-X N.V. (the Netherlands) and Amakem N.V.
-(Belgium).
-Dr. Takke also served as a board observer of GlycArt (Switzerland), which was sold to Roche in 2005.
+Dr. Takke currently serves on the supervisory board of arGEN-X N.V., Amakem N.V. and Ophtakem N.V.
+Dr. Takke also previously served on the supervisory board of Bioceros B.V. and Simibio B.V. and as a board observer of GlycArt, which was sold to Roche in 2005.
 Dr. Takke received her Ph.D. in developmental biology from the Institute of Development Biology at the University of Cologne and a master's degree in molecular biology and biochemistry from the Technical University of Darmstadt.
 We believe that Dr. Takke adds value to our Board of Directors based on her intimate knowledge of our business plans and strategies of our business, her years of experience in the biotechnology and life sciences industry, and her experience with financing and other aspects of company-building for enterprises in our industry.